Donate Search Phone icon Call our Helpline: 0800 12 44 222

 Pension Credit on gov.uk

-You may be able to claim Attendance Allowance if dementia has affected your ability to look after yourself and you need extra help.
-Attendance Allowance is a benefit for people who are State Pension age, currently 66, who have a disability or health condition which means that they need care or supervision.
+You may be able to claim Pension Age Disability Payment if dementia has affected your ability to look after yourself and you need extra help.
+Pension Age Disability Payment is a benefit for people who have reached State Pension age and who have a disability or health condition that means they require care or supervision.

-You can apply for Attendance Allowance regardless of how much income or savings you have.
-You must normally have needed care or supervision for 6 months before your award can begin; if you are terminally ill and are not expected to live for more than twelve months you can ask your medical professional to complete an SR1 form, and make a claim straight away.
+You can apply for Pension Age Disability Payment regardless of how much income or savings you have.
+You must normally have needed care or supervision for 6 months before your award can begin; if you have been diagnosed with a terminal illness, you can ask your medical professional to complete an BASRiS form, and make a claim straight away.

 1. a lower rate if you need help during the day OR during the night